Clay-Ferguson/quantizr/docs/user-guide/ai/index.md

 As you can see, the root node (Book Node) has a System Prompt that we never wrote, because it was put there automatically when we first created the Book Scaffolding.
 This top level (root level) System Prompt is ultimately in control of what happens during all of our `Ask AI` runs we did above, and you can edit these instructions if you want.

 These default instructions were carefully crafted to give the user a good book writing experience, but if you know what you're doing with AI "Prompt Engineering" and you know how "System Prompts" work (primarily using the OpenAI ChatGPT Cloud Service API), then you should be able to edit this content if you need to.
 Then again, it doesn't really take an engineer either, because you can see it's just giving the AI the larger overall purpose of what it's supposed to be doing so it's fairly obvious how to update that prompt if you think you can improve it, even if you're not an engineer or a rocket scientist.

+*todo: This screenshot is out of date because things have slightly changed*

 <img src='attachments/660b36fcb2d57601ed0927d6_p.png' style='width:100%'/>